Maruthi158/691-01-F21-RFP-Group2/rfp-study.md

 * We are providing the chat option inside the application so that students can interact with the Professors as well as students.

 * We are providing the additional options for students to change choice of themes according to their choice.

+## Functional Requirements:

+This tool would be a progressive web application with with authentication and authorization.
+The following roles are suggested:

+* Student User Login

+As a Student User,The following are responsibilites to include:

+1) New student User must create the user profile to use the application by sign-up option.
+2) Existing student users must login with userid,password and two factor login authentication.
+3) The student users will have a option to upload the schedule of their classes.
+4) This application visualizes the grid view of courses assigned to the student.
+5) This application helps in visualizing the upcoming assignments,events for a specific class.
+6) Student can view to-do notifications and memo functionality of the classes.
+7) Students will provided with chat option to communicate with other students and professors.
+8) Students can select their own choice of themes based on their visualization with the option provided.

+ The app must work on:

+ * an iPhone SE

+* an Android device

+* a laptop computer

+* an iPad